Home insemination in the United States: step-by-step, timing, safety, and U.S. legal basics

 What home ICI involves

-The donor ejaculates directly into a sterile container.
+The donor ejaculates directly into a sterile container (specimen cup).
 Draw the sample slowly into a 5–10 mL syringe and release it gently into the vagina, aiming toward the cervical opening.
-Unlike clinic-based intrauterine insemination or IVF, there is no laboratory sperm preparation at home, which keeps things simple and low-cost but puts more weight on careful hygiene and accurate timing.
-For how long conception typically takes and what affects it, the CDC gives a useful primer: Infertility: Frequently Asked Questions.
+Unlike clinic-based intrauterine insemination (IUI) or IVF, there is no laboratory sperm preparation at home.
+That keeps costs low and the process simple, but it puts more weight on careful hygiene, accurate timing, and correct handling of fresh donor sperm.

 Pros and cons at a glance